Author

 5. Learn and scale these efforts

-Its important to identify clearly defined products and sectors to run pilots “based on a phased approach with the possibility for continuous extension and further development”.2 It is possible to start modestly with some basic information about the product composition, and slowly increase the scope and granularity of the data based on the learnings.
+It's important to identify clearly defined products and sectors to run pilots “based on a phased approach with the possibility for continuous extension and further development”.2 It is possible to start modestly with some basic information about the product composition, and slowly increase the scope and granularity of the data based on the learnings.
 But it will take time and a real commitment from all parties involved.

 Providing detailed information about products in the digital product passport allows manufacturers and retailers to share relevant information with customers, auditors, and regulators.
 Companies are able to provide proof to back up sustainability claims about their sustainable products and services.
 It can also help companies track and improve their products over time, allowing them to better serve the needs of their customers and meet sustainability requirements.
 But providing more voluntary information beyond the basic requirements will be the key to unlocking profitable circular economy business models that would increase value for all stakeholders in the supply chain.
 This could be a big step forward for sustainability and usher in a new era of circularity based on digital data sharing.